 I think he means the latest prophet is Indian and wears woolly socks.

-Ninety minutes in, by which time some have walked out, Shri Prashant goes nuclear: “I’m not going to sugar coat it.
+Ninety minutes in, by which time a few have walked out, Shri Prashant goes nuclear: “I’m not going to sugar coat it.
 The people closest to you are those who will prevent your progress along the path.
 Do not stay attached to the false family of mother, father, brother, sister, husband, wife, and children.
-They are petty.
 They lead you astray from the truth.
 Leave them all behind for a new dynamic family.
 It is the only way for your salvation.”

 He eases off somewhat after this, following it with some bizarre tangents, including a random five-minute discourse on how squirrels live and what we can learn from their squirrelly ways.
 I mostly agree with his thoughts on squirrels.